neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 ## Step 7 - Check your changes with Schema Diff

 After making the schema changes to your development branch, you can use the [Schema Diff](/docs/guides/schema-diff) feature to compare your branch against its parent branch.
-Schema Diff is a Github-style code-comparison tool used to visualize differences between different branch's databases.
+Schema Diff is a GitHub-style code-comparison tool used to visualize differences between different branch's databases.

 For this tutorial, Schema Diff helps with validating isolation: it confirms that schema changes made in your isolated development branch remain separate from the main branch.